christophpickl/allfit/README.md

 * selection to filter future/past/both workouts
 * filter for partners table: only checkouts > 0
-* partners table: add column "last visited"
-* in partners window: render PartnerDetailsView (to see all offered workouts and edit the partner)
 * support CMD+W in partners-window to close it

 ### Medium